Skip to content

 Reference

-For more info regarding options and the response type see the Search Inbox API reference.
+For more information regarding options and the response structure, refer to the Search Inbox API reference.

-With this you should now be ready to automate email testing.
+With this, you should now be prepared to automate email testing.